How To Create a Powerful Public Service Announcement

 Back before the pervasiveness of the Internet and social media, public service announcements (PSAs) were one of the best ways for organizations to generate awareness about a cause or social issue.
 If you grew up in the ‘80s or ‘90s, you probably remember seeing anti-drug campaigns like the “I Learned it by Watching You Dad” and “This is Your Brain on Drugs” spots.
 While research shows that these campaigns may have done more harm than good, they did get one thing right—people talked about them.
 But today, reaching the masses with a PSA is no longer as simple as it once was.

-Ad time for public service announcements is donated by broadcasters, but the FCC doesn’t require stations to air them.
-In the past, public service ads were often used to fill commercial breaks, but these days many stations use that time for self-promotion.
-In addition, competition for broadcast airings of public service announcements is extremely competitive; modern public service announcements compete with many different channels and thousands of online messages.
+Ad time for PSAs is donated by broadcasters, but the Federal Communications Commission (FCC) does not require TV and radio stations to air them.
+That’s one of the reasons why they are seen a bit less often today.
+In the past, public service ads were often used to fill commercial breaks but now many stations use that time for self-promotion.

 Because of a drop in inventory, competition for broadcast airings of PSAs is fierce.
 PSAs also must compete with many different channels and thousands of messages online.
 Between Facebook, Twitter, LinkedIn, YouTube, blogs, apps and more, creating awareness about an issue can be a real challenge.
 That’s why it’s essential to create messages that touch on emotion and create buzz.

 If you’re brainstorming a public service campaign, or you simply want some tips on how to better connect with audiences then consider the following best practices.